AshinaAJawad/FullStack/README.md

-This contains the codes for the First Front-End Project.
+This contains the code for the First Front-End Project.